Eugene S. Pulliam: Political views

 Pulliam was an advocate of First Amendment rights and press freedom.
 He was among the journalists who were critical of U.S. Senator Joseph McCarthy's interrogation of James W. Wechler, editor of the New York Post, during closed Senate hearings on April 24 and May 5, 1953.
 Pulliam served as a member of the American Society of News Editors's eleven-person special committee that reviewed Senator McCarthy's questioning of Wechler.
 Committee members did not agree that McCarthy's questions interfered with press freedom, but Pulliam, along with J. R. Wiggins, managing editor of the Washington Post, Herbert Brucker, editor of the Hartford Courant, and William M. Tugman, editor of the Register-Guard in Eugene, Oregon, filed a signed report that challenged McCarty's methods, believing his tactics were a threat to First Amendment rights.

 Eugene S. Pulliam, or "Young Gene" as he was known "was quiet and calm and did not allow his conservative views to leak into the news columns."
 However, he did critique the press for its coverage of the 1988 United States presidential election, when Dan Quayle, Pulliam's nephew, was the Republican Party's vice presidential nominee and elected to office.
 Pulliam chastised the press for what he claimed to have been "unfair and inaccurate reporting" during the campaign.

 Death and legacy

 Pulliam died in Indianapolis on January 20, 1999, at the age of eighty-four.
-Eugene C. Pulliam and his wife are buried at Indianapolis's Crown Hill Cemetery.